Mohamed-Taha-Essa/Django-Amazone-Clone/learning.md

 - add if condition in product_detail.html in form (add to cart) to check if the product.quantity>0 show it else (out of stock)

+## video 41 (user part 1):
+- I am work on app Account(Address , Profile , ContactNumber)
+- create DB (profile for user)
+- create view for signup
+- when user signup It will create new user automatically from django user and I will use signal to create( new profile)
+- then i will send email to activate .
+- after activate i will redirect to login page

 ASK: